gardener/gardener/docs/api-reference/seedmanagement.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RevisionHistoryLimit is the maximum number of revisions that will
+<p>RevisionHistoryLimit is the maximum number of revisions that will be maintained
-be maintained in the ManagedSeedSet&rsquo;s revision history.
-Defaults to 10.</p>
+in the ManagedSeedSet&rsquo;s revision history.
+Defaults to 10.
+This field is immutable.</p>
 </td>
 </tr>
 </table>